 Ryogenin features as many as five different dry landscape gardens on each side of its main building.
 The largest of them consists of a field of raked white gravel representing the universe, and islands of rocks and moss representing a crane and a turtle, symbols of longevity and health commonly found in Japanese gardens.
 The temple also displays sliding doors (fusuma) painted with images of dragons and hermits, as well as the oldest gun in Japan, a Tanegashima Musket made in 1583.

-Kotoin is another interesting and popular subtemple that is open year around.
+Kotoin is another interesting and popular subtemple that is open year around (note that Kotoin is currently closed for renovation until March 2019).
 It was built in 1601 by Hosokawa Tadaoki, a successful commander who fought for all three unifiers of Japan, Oda Nobunaga, Toyotomi Hideyoshi and Tokugawa Ieyasu, and took part in many of the famous battles and campaigns of the era.
 He and his wife are buried at Kotoin, along with Izumo no Okuni, the founder of kabuki.